GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 ---

 The I/O APIs on the web are asynchronous, but they're synchronous in most system languages.
-When compiling code to WebAssembly, you need to bridge one kind of APIs to another - and this bridge is Asyncify.
+When compiling code to WebAssembly, you need to bridge one kind of APIs to another—and this bridge is Asyncify.
+In this post, you'll learn when and how to use Asyncify and how it works under the hood.

----

 ## I/O in system languages